rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

             self.compute_rpcapi.post_live_migration_at_destination() ->
         except Exception as error:
             WARNING
  {% endhighlight %}

+#### Exploration 40

-Another pretty beefcake method here to handle actions on the destination, but also reachs out to the source to tear even more information down.
-We will work inline here so that we can keep our (read: my) thoughts straight.
+The following is another beefcake of a method, which handles actions on the destination but also reaches out to the source to tear even more information down.
+I added more inline so that we can keep our (read: my) thoughts straight.

-*nova.compute.manager.post\_live\_migration\_at\_destination* ->
+*nova.compute.manager.post_live_migration_at_destination* ->
 {% highlight python %}
     def post_live_migration_at_destination():
-        *#*#* This is the second time these two methods are done due to some issues with Linux Bridges.
-We do not need to follow this code line as it delves again  into the neutron codebase.
+        *#*#* This is the second time these two methods are run because of some issues with Linux Bridges.
+Let's not follow this code line as it delves again into the neutron codebase.
 This sets up the linux bridges, OVS, etc on the destination to start handling the traffic for the VM. self.network_api.setup_networks_on_host()
         self.network_api.migrate_instance_finish()

         ...

-        #*#*# We pull BDMS sweet monkey we pull BDMS again, and we pass that data to the XenAPI driver for running its own post_live_migration_at_destination.
+        #*#*# We pull BDMS again, and we pass that data to the XenAPI driver for running its own *post_live_migration_at_destination*.
-        #*#*# Without digging too deeply into the XenAPI call.
-This sets up rules on the VIF to actually block all traffic.
+        #*#*# Without digging too deeply into the XenAPI call, this sets up rules on the VIF to actually block all traffic.
 This is because Security Groups
-        #*#*# have not been installed yet, so to avoid unwanted possible traffic, we kill everything temporarily.
+        #*#*# have not been installed yet, so to avoid unwanted possible traffic, it kills everything temporarily.

         network_info = self.network_api.get_instance_nw_info(context, instance)
         block_device_info = self._get_instance_block_device_info(context,